Sarijen/ST7567-C-driver-for-RP2040/README.md

 # ST7567 driver for RPi Pico (RP2040)
-This driver allows you to control a ST7567 based LCD using SPI with the RP2040 MCU.
+This driver allows you to control ST7567 LCD using SPI with the RP2040.
+Made to easily test functionality of the display or be [integrated as a library to your project](#integrating-into-your-codebase)
-It includes functions for initializing the display, drawing graphics and pixels using a framebuffer, dimming the backlight and more.

 # Features
 - Clearable and easily writable framebuffer